 Currently London's most admired agency, Adam&Eve DDB was created in 2012 from the merger of the existing DDB London office with fast-expanding independent Adam & Eve.
 Despite a long-established reputation for creative excellence, the performance of the London outpost of DDB Worldwide had declined significantly since the mid 2000s.
 Under its previous name of BMP DDB - and before that as Boase Massimi Pollitt - it had been one of the star agencies of the 1970s and 1980s.
 However, it struggled during 2006 with management problems and a string of account defections.
 Stability was restored in 2007, but although its creative output remained strong, DDB London seemed unable to restore its lost billings.
 It continued to tumble down the UK agency rankings.
 Those concerns were finally erased with what was effectively a reverse takeover of DDB London by Adam & Eve, a plucky independent that had launched four years earlier as a breakaway from what was then RKCR/Y&R. The merged Adam&Eve DDB has retained a position ever since as the UK's most admired creative agency, winning an unprecedented four Grand Prix at the 2014 Cannes Lions festival, and several more in the years since.
 A&E's four founding partners - CEO James Murphy, chief creative officer Ben Priest and planning partners David Golding and Jon Forsyth - stepped back from the business in 2016 following substantial earn-outs.
-However, Murphy remains chairman and oversees an American outpost of Adam & Eve.
+They gradually departed Omnicom in pursuit of new ventures.
+Murphy and Golding were the last two to leave, and have announced plans to launch a new start-up creative business in 2020.
 Tammy Einav and Matthew Goff are now co-CEOs; Richard Brim is CCO supported by ECD Ben Tollett.
 DDB UK Ltd is the parent entity for Adam&Eve DDB, digital satellite Tribal London and production unit Gutenberg.
 It reported billings of £206m in 2017, gross profit of £78m and net of £6.8m.
 Nielsen (in Campaign) estimated billings for Adam&Eve DDB of £334m in 2017.
 That year it was the first agency ever to be named as Campaign's Agency of the Year four times in a row.